St Petersburg Classical Gymnasium: Extracurricular activities and clubs

-There are quite many extracurricular activities and clubs of different character and not only related to Antiquity, Ancient History or Ancient Languages in the school.
-There is a very successful Theater program with the annual 'Great Dionysia' festival.
-The gymnasium collaborates with the Hermitage Museum in the development of Art programs.
+There are extracurricular activities and clubs of different character.
 There are 18 International exchange programs with gymnasia and colleges from few European countries (Germany, Netherlands, Italy, Great Britain).

 Bibliotheca Classica

 Gymnasium houses a classics reference library, Bibliotheca Classica, which was founded in 1993 as a new independent research center.
-There are many libraries in St. Petersburg, but the Bibliotheca Classica is the first one to have books on classics on open shelves for quick reference and easy access.
-Here students can find the most important Greek and Latin texts, dictionaries, and other works of reference as well as books covering numerous aspects of classical research.
-Since its foundation the library has acquired through gifts and purchased approximately 30 000 volumes.

 Graduates

-Currently (2020) there are 928 graduates of the Gymnasium.
+As of 2020, there are 928 graduates of the Gymnasium.
 53 of them are PhD degree holders from leading Russian and international Universities in different academic fields: 24 - in Philology and Linguistics, 10 - in History, Philosophy, Political Science, Law, Pedagogy, 10 - in Medicine, Chemistry, Biology, Bioengineering, Psychology, Geology, 5 - in Mathematics and Physics, 4 - in Economics.
 Here is the full list in Russian.
 12 graduates currently teach and more than 40 have been teaching at the Gymnasium.
 Again, here is the list of graduates/teachers in Russian.